rashidch/View-Invariant-Framework-for-Human-Fall-Detection/README.md

 ## TODOs

-- [ ] Multiple optimizers
-- [ ] Support more tensorboard functions
+- [ ] Training on Benchmark Datasets
-- [x] Using fixed random seed
-- [x] Support pytorch native tensorboard
-- [x] `tensorboardX` logger support
-- [x] Configurable logging layout, checkpoint naming
-- [x] Iteration-based training (instead of epoch-based)
-- [x] Adding command line option for fine-tuning

 ## License
 This project is licensed under the MIT License.
 See  LICENSE for more details

 ## Acknowledgements
-This project is inspired by the project [Tensorflow-Project-Template](https://github.com/MrGemy95/Tensorflow-Project-Template) by [Mahmoud Gemy](https://github.com/MrGemy95)
+This project is developed based on Alphapose [codebase](https://github.com/MVIG-SJTU/AlphaPose)